 The center is open from Saturday to Sunday, excluding public holidays, and operates between 9 AM and 5 PM.
 The process of obtaining the permit takes approximately one hour.

-The cost of the Kanchenjunga Conservation Area Project permit varies based on the nationality of the applicant:
+The cost of the Kanchenjunga Conservation Area Project (KCAP) permit depends on the applicant’s nationality:

-• For SAARC nationals: NPR 500 per person (approximately US$ 5)
+- SAARC nationals: NPR 500 per person (approximately USD 5)

-The permit fees are relatively affordable, especially for Nepali citizens and SAARC nationals, to encourage responsible tourism and support the conservation efforts in the Kanchenjunga region.
+These fees are kept relatively affordable, especially for Nepali citizens and SAARC nationals, to promote sustainable tourism and contribute to the conservation efforts in the Kanchenjunga region.

 Required Documents for Obtaining Kanchenjunga Trekking Permit